Maaarcocr/ATFMC/README.md

 Now the script should run and you should read from the terminal if your model checker has generated the correct answers.

 N.B.
-You need to have ghci installed in your machine to run the script.
+You need to have ghci installed in your machine in order to run the script.